garyrussell/message-stream-processing/README.md

 ./mvnw clean package

 ```
-While in this folder, log into PCF and then run a cf push.
+In the root folder is a manifest.yml file that can be used when pushing to PWS.

-Once the 'processor-repository' is running in PWS, hit the root page of the application to get the links for the processor and groovy routing rules (routing explained below).
+Once the 'processor-repository' is running in PWS, hit the root page of the application to page of tips.

 For a more robust solution for managing custom modules, Spring Cloud Skipper should be considered:

 https://github.com/spring-cloud/spring-cloud-skipper

+#### Registering The Custom Component

-Once the 'processor-repository' is running in PWS, the custom component can be registered in the SCDF shell with the following command.
+Now custom component can be registered in the SCDF shell with the following command.

 ```shell